ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 {: caption="Example 3.
 Request header samples for creating an object lifecycle configuration." caption-side="bottom"}
 {: http}

+Using the {{site.data.keyword.cos_full}} SDKs only requires calling the appropriate functions with the correct parameters and proper configuration.
+See Example 1 for how to create an expiration.
+{: javascript}

 ```js
 var aws = require('ibm-cos-sdk');
 var ep = new aws.Endpoint('s3.us-south.cloud-object-storage.appdomain.cloud');